Alcohol’s Effect on Mental Health

 Restored Path’s Solution

 Restored Path Detox is DFW’s premier location for alcohol detox near Dallas.
 Conveniently located in Frisco, we provide a safe sanctuary for healing that is also a state-of-the-art detoxification facility for a wide range of substances.
 Our compassionate physicians and therapists want you to get well and are committed to removing any existing barriers to your care.
-Restored Path’s team of board-certified physicians and highly qualified RNs have extensive critical care experience and are available to monitor your detox program 24 hours a day, seven days a week.
+Restored Path’s team of board-certified physicians and highly qualified nursing team have extensive critical care experience and are available to monitor your detox program 24 hours a day, seven days a week.

 If you or a loved one are struggling with drug or alcohol use, contact us today and take your first step towards recovery: 469-827-0000.